 नामरूपे व्याकरवाणी- Chandogya Upanishad- 6.3.2

-Names and forms are separated by Buddhi (intellect) via words (शब्द).
-The Vedas and all Scriptures pertinent to this world, realms beyond this world, metaphysical things are the outcome of Buddhi.
-As already said, the universal Buddhi is ब्रह्मा (Brahmā) or Hiranyagarbha (हिरण्यगर्भ).
+The link between Names and forms is formed by Buddhi (intellect) via words (शब्द).
+The Vedas, the physical world, things beyond this physical world are the outcome of Buddhi.
+As already said , the universal Buddhi is ब्रह्मा (Brahmā) or Hiranyagarbha (हिरण्यगर्भ).
 That is what Shruti itself says that ब्रह्म is the root of Hiranyagarbha (universal Buddhi) and it activates the Vedas for it.